 Claiming additional education credits

-The federal government offers several tax credits for college expenses, including the Lifetime Learning Credit and the Hope Credit, that allow you to deduct a share of your family's college expenses from your taxes, rather than from your taxable income.
+The federal government offers several tax credits for college expenses, including the Lifetime Learning Credit and the American Opportunity Credit, that allow you to deduct a share of your family's college expenses from your taxes, rather than from your taxable income.

 The IRS states that your credit will be reduced for any money the GI Bill contributes toward your tuition and college fees.
 If you pay $5,000 in tuition one year, and the government pays for $4,000, your credit would be based on the $1,000 you paid yourself.
 Your room and board allowance, however, is separate from these credits.

 A TurboTax solution for every situation

 See which tax prep product is right for you

 TurboTax Online account?